Music Lists

 East Coast Swing - Single Step (Jive)

-East Coast Swing requires a slightly slower tempo than Jive (up to 160 bpm).
+Triple-step East Coast Swing requires a slightly slower tempo than Single-Step (up to 160 bpm).
 Good East Coast music can be found in Country Music, Rock 'n' Roll from the 1950's and 1980's, Revival Swing and Jump Blues.
 Swing music is characterized by a lilting feeling of "1 & a 2, 3 & a 4" (hard swing) or "1&2, 3&4" with the &s being short and quick.
-Music is listed by genre and tempo.

-West Coast Swing is typically even slower than East Coast (up to 130bpm).
+West Coast Swing is typically slower than Triple-step East Coast (up to 130bpm).
 Although it is also a six-count triple step pattern, the rhythm and "feel" of West Coast is different from East Coast.
 Most notably, it tends to have a bluesier feel than East Coast.
-West Coast Swing is broken into two sub-genres of Classic and Funky.
-Classic WCS music can be found in Country, Blues, and Rock.
-Funky WCS is found in R&B and Pop.
-Music is listed by type, genre, and tempo.
+West Coast Swing is broken into three sub-genres of Classic, Smooth, and Funky.
+Classic WCS music can be found in Country, Blues, and Rock and has a classic bluesy feel.
+Smooth and Funky WCS is found in R&B, Top 40, and Pop.

 Hustle Music